What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 Thankfully, the rain let up for a while, we fixed the tarp, and were able to start a fire!
 Again if you want to watch us struggle with the tarp, I suggest you check out my Youtube video, I promise you our cluelessness does not disappoint.

-I hope you’ve found the info in this blog helpful and informative for when you’re planning on visiting this part of BC.
+I hope you’ve found the info in this blog helpful and informative for when you’re planning on visiting the Similkameen area.
 I think this a beautiful countryside area and even just driving around was such a pleasure.
 If you have time to squeeze in a quick hike or some wine tasting then I would suggest that too!
 If you’ve visited this area and have some tips or experiences to share please leave a comment 🙂

 Next week I’ll be posting a guest blog from Leah.
 She’s been living in BC for three years, and did 6 different camping trips in BC this past summer alone!
 She’ll be sharing some tips on how to successfully book a campsite in the busy season.
 Stay tuned and have a great week folks!
-Thanks for reading!
+Thanks for reading about our cute adventure in the Similkameen region in BC!